 +How many students will be admitted?
+We plan to enroll 200-300 students for the next cohort.

 +What are the application requirements?

 We do not charge any fee to apply.
 You will need to submit SAT or ACT scores before you can be formally admitted.
 Please plan on taking these exams in the fall of 2018 if you expect an admissions decision by January 2019.